 Ensuring the availability of safe and efficacious vaccines is a public health priority.
 Manufacturers review their manufacturing processes in the light of scientific developments and in response to challenges such as the COVID-19 pandemic.
 An analysis of vaccine production lead times to improve vaccine availability was conducted in 2015-18.
-The research found that vaccine production, from the start of manufacturing until release of the first lot by the manufacturer, took between 18 and 24 months, or more than 36 months for some very complex multivalent vaccines.1 A few vaccines, such as monovalent hepatitis B and seasonal influenza vaccines, had shorter production lead times (12 months for influenza vaccines and 12 to 18 months for hepatitis B) (Table 1).
+The research found that vaccine production, from the start of manufacturing until release of the first lot by the manufacturer, took between 18 and 24 months, or more than 36 months for some very complex multivalent vaccines.
+A few vaccines, such as monovalent hepatitis B and seasonal influenza vaccines, had shorter production lead times (12 months for influenza vaccines and 12 to 18 months for hepatitis B) (Table 1).

 Factors identified as affecting vaccine supply included long and complex manufacturing processes and quality controls; unpredictable timelines for lot release; complex global regulatory life cycle management; diversity of presentations, packs and labels in the EU; unpredictable demand; and suboptimal budget and procurement practices.
-Pasté et al.1 recognised that these factors may not necessarily apply to COVID-19 vaccines.
+Pasté et al. recognised that these factors may not necessarily apply to COVID-19 vaccines.
 Vaccines Europe conducted this follow-up research in the last quarter of 2022, to analyse the production lead times of some of the first COVID-19 vaccines, including ones based on mRNA and viral vector-based vaccine technologies.
+In 2024, the paper was updated to include data on protein-based COVID-19 vaccines, based on information available up to the end of May 2024.

-Overall, the original analyses and this update are intended to allow stakeholders to consider production lead times when drafting policies that concern vaccines and vaccination.
+Overall, the original analyses and the following updates are intended to allow stakeholders to consider production lead times when drafting policies that concern vaccines and vaccination.
 Given that the development, manufacturing, and approval of COVID-19 vaccines occurred under exceptional circumstances, we have projected how the situation might differ when these technologies are further developed and deployed under non-pandemic conditions.
 Vaccines Europe will provide regular updates on those developments.